cwoebker/.com/_posts/2011-10-27-latex-math-magic.markdown

 All these parts work pretty nicely together, except that **Markdown messes up MathJax!**

-The main problem here is that some of the Latex would be interpreted as Markdown This means that in the end we wouldn't get our normal LaTeX output.
+The main problem here is that some of the Latex would be interpreted as Markdown.
+This means that in the end we wouldn't get our normal LaTeX output.
 The markdown interprets the LaTeX before MathJax can do that.

 ## So how can I fix this?